eschweitzer78/gps-design-systems-lwc/README.md

 Kindly note that the packages might be the same as for non-production orgs (see above) if the latest successful build has alreay been promoted for production.

+Make sure you fully understand the [support](./SUPPORT.md) and [security](./SECURITY.md) implications of installing those assets in production.
+The applicable [license](./LICENSE.md) has also wide-ranging disclaimer provisions.

 1. Log in to your org

 1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000MNFtAAO">this link</a> to install the sfGpsDs unlocked package in your production org (v1.4.0.1 on 04/02/2023).